-It is mandatory that only SUNY DMC Office Outlook email messages be used for confidential communication purposes.
+It is mandatory that only SUNY DMC Lotus Notes email messages be used for confidential communication purposes.
 Personal email accounts must never be used in the transmission of any PHI.
-SUNY Downstate workforce members are not to transmit protected health information over the Internet (including email) or other unsecured networks unless using the secure encryption procedure offered via Office Outlook.
+SUNY Downstate workforce members are not to transmit protected health information over the Internet (including email) and other unsecured networks unless using the secure encryption procedure offered via Lotus Notes.
 Appropriate policies must be followed when faxing patient information, including using a cover sheet containing a confidentiality notice, ensuring that the fax machine is located in a secure location and verifying receipt with the intended recipient, when appropriate.